 In this article, we’ll discuss all the finer points of registering a DBA name for your business.
 Whether you’re a self-employed individual working from home, or the owner of a large corporation, we’ll break down the specific answers to your questions.
-Let’s discuss how to acquire an assumed name that your company can use as an official alternate name.

 For example, an upscale restaurant called “Smith’s Fine Eats” could get a DBA for their new fast-casual takeout spot “Fine Eats to Go ― A Smith Restaurant.”
 Or, how about a lawn care company that starts a snow-blowing winter side business: “Snow Removal by Tim’s Yard Care.”